learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 Because we are using a model with regularization, it's important to scale the data so that coefficients are not artificially penalized based on the units of the original feature.
 In this step you will use a `StandardScaler` to standardize the units of your data.

+#### 6. Preprocess Test Data

+Apply Steps 1-5 to the test data in order to perform a final model evaluation.

 #### BONUS: Refactor into a Pipeline

 In a professional data science setting, this work would be accomplished mainly within a scikit-learn pipeline, not by repeatedly creating pandas `DataFrame`s, transforming them, and concatenating them together.
 In this step you will optionally practice refactoring your existing code into a pipeline (or you can just look at the solution branch).